RafaelGSS/node/doc/api/permissions.md

 <!-- name=permission-model -->

-The Node.js Permission Model is a mechanism to restrict access to specific resources during the program execution.
+The Node.js Permission Model is a mechanism for restricting access to specific resources during execution.
 The API exists behind a flag [`--experimental-permission`][] which when enabled, will restrict access to all available permissions.

-Currently, the available permissions are:
+The available permissions are:

-* File System - manageable through [`--allow-fs`][] flag
+* File System - managed through the [`--allow-fs`][] flag
-* Child Process - manageable through [`--allow-child-process`][] flag
+* Child Process - managed through the [`--allow-child-process`][] flag
-* Worker Threads - manageable through [`--allow-worker`][] flag
+* Worker Threads - managed through the [`--allow-worker`][] flag

-Therefore, when starting a Node.js process with `--experimental-permission`, the capabilities to access the filesystem, spawn process and, use `node:worker_threads` will be restricted.
+When starting Node.js with `--experimental-permission`, the ability to access the filesystem, spawn processes, and use `node:worker_threads` will be restricted.

 ```console